 Let us shortly remember what the goal of the analysis is.
 It is to understand the principles of a line and where your pieces should go.

 So whenever you feel that you understand where your pieces go, and what the plan is, you can stop the analysis for now.
 The nice thing is that you can always stop, see how it works in practice, and then go back and go a bit deeper.

 In the example of the Benko-Gambit line above, I would stop at the following moment:

-The biggest asset of blacks position is his Bishop on g7 and the pressure on b2.
-The biggest problem for White is his Bishop on c1, that sometimes cannot move because b2 is hanging.
+The biggest asset of Black’s position is his Bishop on g7 and the pressure on b2.
+The biggest problem for White is his Bishop on c1, who sometimes cannot move because b2 is hanging.